danny-o/take-home-tana-test/README.md

 Return the three most frequent words in a sentence, sorted alphabetically.

 **Approach**
-Split the sentence into words, use a frequency map to store occurrences,
-Sort the frequency map in descending order, pick the first 3 entries and order them alphabetically.
+Split the sentence into words, use a frequency map to store occurrences Sort the frequency map in descending order, pick the first 3 entries and order them alphabetically.

 ---